 Greek mythology has imparted different ideas of life with us.
 There’s a huge following of greek legends and myths even today.

-Many people in 21st century condone to the ancient greek myths unconditionally.
+Many people in the 21st century condone to the ancient greek myths unconditionally.
 The reason is, there’s some truth to it.
-The ancient Greeks in their pursuit of wisdom and self-understanding were much ahead of their time.
+The ancient Greeks, in their pursuit of wisdom and self-understanding, were much ahead of their time.

-Today we are going to unfold one of the ancient myths related to love.
+Today we are going to unfold one of the ancient myths related to types of love in Greek mythology.
 According to Greeks of the older times, only 8 types of love exist.

 1. Eros or erotic love

 Greeks defined this type of love as the most passionate way to love.Eros is an ancient Greco-Christian term which when translated to English means ‘Love’.

 Eros creates intense sexual desires.
 It can be harmful if it’s excessive.
 With a restraint, it is worth having.